 African Development Bank (AfDB)

-Integrated Safeguards System, December 2013 - AfDB requires an assessment of greenhouse gas emissions and vulnerability of the asset and its operations to climate change as part of the environmental and social assessment process for its public and private sector operations; any mitigating measures that result from that assessment are included in the operation with measures that result from the larger environmental and social assessment itself.
+Integrated Safeguards System, Environmental and Social Assessment Procedures (ESAP), Safeguards and Sustainability Series, Volume 1 – Issue 4, November 2015 - ESAP requires an assessment of greenhouse gas emissions and vulnerability of the asset and its operations to climate change as part of the environmental and social assessment process for its public and private sector operations..

 European Bank for Reconstruction and Development (EBRD)